Hero image for: Google Unleashes Gemma 4: Apache 2.0 and the Open-Weight AI Landscape

 1. Apache 2.0 — fewer “legal unknowns” on the critical path

 For many orgs, custom model terms are not “more restrictive” in theory—they are slower: security review, procurement, and redistribution questions that stall MLOps pipelines.
-Apache 2.0 is boring in a useful way: familiar language for counsel and platform teams.
+Apache 2.0 is boring in a useful way: familiar language for counsel and platform teams—your legal team can line it up next to prior Gemma-specific terms without guessing.
 SignalStack cares because friction here is calendar time, not blog tone.
 Empirical check: forks, mirrors, and download velocity on Hugging Face / Ollama—not the keynote adjectives.

 2. Small tiers — where “no cloud call” stops being a slide deck